NZ Payout Mascot

 What if I am under 18?

-You can join KiwiSaver at any age!
-However, if you are under 18, you cannot be automatically enrolled and must join by contracting directly with a KiwiSaver provider.
+You can join KiwiSaver at any age, but if you are under 18 you cannot be automatically enrolled — you must join by contracting directly with a KiwiSaver provider.
+Under the 2025/26 changes, 16 and 17 year olds who contribute now qualify for the government contribution (from 1 July 2025) and compulsory employer contributions (from 1 April 2026).

 What is the Government contribution in 2026?